Laird Hamilton was one of the first watermen to test the kites developed by the Legaignoux brothers. Here's how he lived the early kiteboarding years.

 And they all share the same passion for water and the ocean.

-Laird learned to swim at the age of two on the North Shore of Oahu.
+Laird learned to swim on the North Shore of Oahu at the age of two.
 Even his zodiac sign (Pisces) is connected with the liquid element.

 Hamilton had his first experiences in the waves using a piece of wood or broken surfboards - surfing was an activity reserved for adults.